kipchirchiralb/JavaScript-C2-23/array-assignments.js.md

 - Given an array of numbers, write a function that calculates the average of the numbers.

--Given an array of numbers, write a function that finds the maximum number in the array.
+- Given an array of numbers, write a function that finds the maximum number in the array.

--Given an array of numbers, write a function that filters out the even numbers and returns a new array containing only the odd numbers
+- Given an array of numbers, write a function that filters out the even numbers and returns a new array containing only the odd numbers

--Given an array of strings, write a function that removes duplicates and returns a new array containing only the unique strings.
+- Given an array of strings, write a function that removes duplicates and returns a new array containing only the unique strings.

 - Reverse string: Write a function that takes a string as an argument and returns the string reversed.
 You can use string methods such as split(), reverse(), and join() to accomplish this task.